jacksleight/statamic-memberbox/docs/index.md

 # Introduction

-This Statamic addon provides an out of the box solution for adding a members area or member restricted content to your site, building on Statamic’s existing user management and user form tags.
-It also provides a self-contained members section in the control panel, allowing you to manage members independently of other users.
+This Statamic addon adds a few member related extras on top of Statamic’s existing user features.
+You *don’t* need this addon to build a members area or member restricted content, but these extras might come in useful.

 :::important
 This addon requires Statamic’s [multi-user features](https://statamic.dev/users), which are Pro only.
 Therefore this addon will only work with the Pro edition of Statamic.